gradle/gradle/design-docs/publishing-and-sharing-plugins.md

 ### Test coverage

+- 4xx..5xx response that is not specifically handled (e.g. PLUGIN\_NOT_FOUND) is forwarded to user
 - 4xx..500 response that isn't a structured error response (e.g. HTML) is handled
 - Response advertised as structured error response is of incompatible schema
 - Response advertised as structured error response is malformed JSON